Israel/Palestine: Understand France’s position in nine points

 1. France is a friend to both Israel and Palestine.

 France has strong historical, cultural and human ties with Israel.
 France was one of the first countries to recognize the new State and establish diplomatic relations with it, as early as 1949.
-For more than 65 years, France has been advocating Israel’s right to exist and live in security, as well as its full membership of the community of sovereign nations.
+For nearly 70 years, France has been advocating Israel’s right to exist and live in security, as well as its full membership of the community of sovereign nations.
 The bilateral relationship between France and Israel is also supported by the presence in Israel of a large French and French-speaking community, while France is home to Europe’s largest Jewish community.

 France has long advocated the creation of a Palestinian State.
 On 22 November 1974, France voted in favour of recognizing the PLO at the United Nations as an observer, reaffirming the inalienable rights of the Palestinian people.
 In 1982, François Mitterrand was the first French President to express the goal of creating a Palestinian State before the Knesset.
 In 2010, France raised the status of the General Delegation of Palestine in France, which became the Mission of Palestine and is led by an ambassador.
-In November 2012, it voted in favour of the status of non-member observer State for Palestine at the United Nations, and in September 2015 for the erection of the Palestinian flag at the UN.
+In November 2012, it voted in favour of the status of non-member observer State for Palestine at the United Nations, and in September 2015 for the placing of the Palestinian flag at the UN.

 2. France unreservedly condemns terrorist acts aimed at sabotaging hopes of peace.